- Imelda Cortez

 - Rachel Spitz

-Rachel Spitz started as a volunteer at SERI and is now the Communication Specialist.
+Rachel Spitz started as a volunteer at SERI and is now a Program Manager.
 Rachel enjoys promoting SERI’s initiatives aimed to protect the environment, improve community health and improve the lives of limited income and minority communities.
 On a daily basis she gets to connect with partners, perform public outreach, strategize and design promotional assets, provide education and more for SERI.
 Rachel has a B.A. in Communication and a minor in Photography from the University of Arizona.
 Since 2016 she has been involved in advertising and marketing organizations including American Advertising Association Tucson Chapter, American Marketing Association and Tucson Young Professionals.